VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
-:x: | zf{motion} or {Visual}zf | Operator to create a fold.
+:arrow_down: | zf{motion} or {Visual}zf | Operator to create a fold.
-:x: | zF | Create a fold for [count] lines.
+:arrow_down: | zF | Create a fold for [count] lines.
 Works like "zf".
-:x: | zd | Delete one fold at the cursor.
+:arrow_down: | zd | Delete one fold at the cursor.
-:x: | zD | Delete folds recursively at the cursor.
+:arrow_down: | zD | Delete folds recursively at the cursor.
-:x: | zE | Eliminate all folds in the window.
+:arrow_down: | zE | Eliminate all folds in the window.
 :white_check_mark: | zo | Open one fold under the cursor.When a count is given, that many folds deep will be opened.
 :white_check_mark: | zO | Open all folds under the cursor recursively.
 :white_check_mark: | zc | Close one fold under the cursor.
 When a count is given, that many folds deep are closed.
 :white_check_mark:| zC | Close all folds under the cursor recursively.
-:x: | za | When on a closed fold: open it.
+:arrow_down: | za | When on a closed fold: open it.
 When on an open fold: close it and set 'foldenable'.
-:x: | zA | When on a closed fold: open it recursively.
+:arrow_down: | zA | When on a closed fold: open it recursively.
 When on an open fold: close it recursively and set 'foldenable'.
-:x: | zv | View cursor line: Open just enough folds to make the line in which the cursor is located not folded.
+:arrow_down: | zv | View cursor line: Open just enough folds to make the line in which the cursor is located not folded.
-:x: | zx | Update folds: Undo manually opened and closed folds: re-apply 'foldlevel', then do "zv": View cursor line.
+:arrow_down: | zx | Update folds: Undo manually opened and closed folds: re-apply 'foldlevel', then do "zv": View cursor line.
-:x: | zX | Undo manually opened and closed folds
+:arrow_down: | zX | Undo manually opened and closed folds
-:x: | zm | Fold more: Subtract one from 'foldlevel'.
+:arrow_down: | zm | Fold more: Subtract one from 'foldlevel'.
 :white_check_mark: | zM | Close all folds: set 'foldlevel' to 0. 'foldenable' will be set.
-:x: | zr | Reduce folding: Add one to 'foldlevel'.
+:arrow_down: | zr | Reduce folding: Add one to 'foldlevel'.
 :white_check_mark: | zR | Open all folds.
 This sets 'foldlevel' to highest fold level.
- | zn | Fold none: reset 'foldenable'.
+:arrow_down: | zn | Fold none: reset 'foldenable'.
 All folds will be open.
- | zN | Fold normal: set 'foldenable'.
+:arrow_down: | zN | Fold normal: set 'foldenable'.
 All folds will be as they were before.
- | zi | Invert 'foldenable'.
+:arrow_down: | zi | Invert 'foldenable'.
-:x: | [z | Move to the start of the current open fold.
+:arrow_down: | [z | Move to the start of the current open fold.
-:x: | ]z | Move to the end of the current open fold.
+:arrow_down: | ]z | Move to the end of the current open fold.
-:x: | zj | Move downwards to the start of the next fold.
+:arrow_down: | zj | Move downwards to the start of the next fold.
-:x: | zk | Move upwards to the end of the previous fold.
+:arrow_down: | zk | Move upwards to the end of the previous fold.

 ### Fold options